Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 Riders must arrive one day in advance in order to get to know their horses and settle in the accommodations.

-We will be offering, for our first year of operation, only FIVE horses to international competitors.
+This year we will be offering only THREE horses to international competitors.
 This is because we want to offer you a real chance to finish and possibly placing in the top and winning an award!
 We are providing OUR personal competing horses, so we trust that they will take you to the finish.
 In the future, we aim to have more horses to offer, but that means investment in training and finding the talented animals.

 Training the Horses / Preparing for the Marcha: